MappingtheGayGuides/mgg-website/content/about.md

 ## Project Log

+* **February 2, 2020:** Release of data from U.S. territories between 1965 and 1980.
+This includes Guam, Puerto Rico, and the Virgin Islands.
+Please note that the _Bob Damron Address Books_ did not separate out entries in the US Virgin Islands from the British Virgin Islands.
+In an effort to maintain our commitment to replicating the source material as accurately as possible we have not done so either.
 * **August 10, 2020:** Release of data from remaining states from 1965-1980.
 This release completes the entirety of the United States plus Washington, D.C.
 We've also made some changes to the map to ensure usability.
 * **May 15, 2020:** Release of data from: Illinois, Massachusetts, and Wisconsin.
 * **April 6, 2020:** Release of data from: Pennsylvania, Michigan, Kansas, Wyoming, Vermont, Utah, North Dakota & Alaska.